As CBD oil continues to grow in popularity, something you probably hear more and more about is cooking with CBD oil.

-In this recipe we recommend using the CBD butter recipe that we explained above, but the coconut oil can also be a great option if you want coconut flavoured cookies, or to make vegan CBD cookies simply by switching out the chocolate chips and eggs for vegan substitutes too:
+In this recipe we recommend using CBD butter, but the coconut oil can also be a great option if you want coconut flavoured cookies, or to make vegan CBD cookies simply by switching out the chocolate chips and eggs for vegan substitutes too:

 - 3 cups flour

 - 1 cup brown sugar

 - 1 cup of CBD butter as prepared above